-Yale's residential colleges provide countless opportunities for students to learn from those around them.
-Before arriving on campus, each incoming student is randomly assigned to one of fourteen residential college communities.
+Yale's residential colleges serve as microcosms of the entire student body, making the university's global scope accessible in a small, supportive setting.
+Each college reflects, in miniature, the diversity of the student body: Yale's residential colleges provide countless opportunities for students to learn from those around them.
+Each incoming student is randomly assigned to one of fourteen residential college communities.
 Students remain affiliated with their college throughout their undergraduate years and long after graduation.
 Each houses about 400-500 students who represent a cross-section of class years, majors, interests, backgrounds, and ambitions.
 A residential college is both a home away from home and a nexus for changing one's perspective on the world.